 Major Highway Access

-Centrally located with Colorado Highway 60 and Colorado Highway 257 access, 5 miles from U.S. Highway 85, and 6 miles from Interstate 25.
+Centrally located on Colorado Highway 60 and Colorado Highway 257 access, 5 miles from U.S. Highway 85, and 6 miles from Interstate 25.

 Access to Union Pacific and Great Western Rail Lines